openresty/sregex/README.markdown

     ./sregex-cli 'a|ab' 'blab'

-It also supports the `-i` option which does case-insensitive matching:
+It also supports the `--flags` option which can be used to enable case-insensitive matching:

-    ./sregex-cli -i 'A|AB' 'blab'
+    ./sregex-cli --flags i 'A|AB' 'blab'

 A real-world application of this library is the ngx_replace_filter module: